 Information and images

 On March 19, 1999, an informal discussion took place in King Library at Miami University in Oxford, Ohio.
 The discussants were gathering to attend a conference the next day entitled “Celebration of Native Women Playwrights.”
 The conference included paper presentations, performances by Shirley Cheechoo and Spiderwoman Theater, and a staged reading of Vera Manuel’s The Strength of Indian Women.
 The editors of the NAWPA anthology brought together the authors in attendance at the conference to discuss various aspects of their work, and issues surrounding Native women in theatre, to include in the anthology.
 The discussion participants were (in speaking order): Rebecca Howard (RH); JudyLee Oliva (JLO); Diane Glancy (DG); Monique Mojica (MM); Shirley Huston-Findley (SHF); Marcie Rendon (MR); Paul Jackson (PJ); LeAnne Howe (LAH); Victoria Kneubuhl (VK).
-A transcript of the discussion is available here.
+Transcript of the discussion (pdf).

 Theater Companies and Organizations